instana/python-sensor/README.md

     export AUTOWRAPT_BOOTSTRAP=instana

-This will cause the Instana Python package to automatically instrument your Python application.
-Once it finds the Instana host agent, it will begin to report Python metrics and distributed traces.
+This will cause the Instana Python package to instrument your Python application automatically.
+Once it finds the Instana host agent, it will report Python metrics and distributed traces.

 ### Activating via Import

-Alternatively, if you prefer the really manual method, simply import the `instana` package inside of your Python application:
+Alternatively, if you prefer the manual method, import the `instana` package inside of your Python application:

     import instana

-See also our detailed [Installation document](https://www.instana.com/docs/ecosystem/python/#installing) for additional information covering Django, Flask, End-user Monitoring (EUM) and more.
+See also our detailed [installation document] for additional information covering Django, Flask, End-user Monitoring (EUM), and more.

 ## Documentation

-You can find more documentation covering supported components and minimum versions in the Instana [documentation portal](https://docs.instana.io/ecosystem/python/).
+You can find more documentation covering supported components and minimum versions in the Instana [documentation portal].

 ## Contributing